Work distribution and fluctuation theorem in AdS/CFT: An example: scalar field

 Here, $S_\mathrm{ct}$ is the counterterm proposed in \cite{deHaro:2000vlm}.
 The horizon radius $r_+$ is related to $\beta$ via $r_+ \beta = 2\pi$.

-At this order no gravitational perturbation is required in $M$ and $\tilde M$, so one might worry whether we are really seeing a “gravitational FT”.
-However, we will confirm below that $p(W)$ actually contains information about the metric that solves the IVP in the previous section.
+At this order, no gravitational perturbation is required in $M$ and $\tilde M$, so one might worry whether we are really seeing a ``gravitational FT".
+However, we will confirm below that $p(W)$ contains information about the metric solving the IVP, as well as fluctuations around it.

 The above model predicts $p(W)$ to $\mathcal{O}(\lambda^2)$ as

 where $\lambda_{\omega,k}$ is the Fourier transform of $\lambda(t)$, and $\Gamma$ denotes the gamma function.
 If $\theta$ is periodic, $k$ is discretized.
 A similar computation reveals $\tilde p(W)=p(W)$.
 Therefore, we can now easily confirm \eqref{eq: TC}.
 End Matter shows the derivation of $p(W)$.